-The NBA has commenced a review of the Patient Blood Management Guidelines.
+The NBA has commenced a review of the PBM Guidelines.
 The review is being undertaken across the suite of modules.
 The original modules remain available to guide practice.
 For more information please refer to the Patient Blood Management Guidelines Progress Update webpage.

 Module 1 Critical Bleeding/Massive Transfusion is intended to assist and guide health-care professionals in making clinical decisions when managing patients with critical bleeding who require or are likely to require massive transfusion.

 Module 2 Perioperative is intended to inform health-care practitioners, health educators, health service managers and policy makers about the pre, intra and postoperative care of patients undergoing surgery or invasive procedures, particularly those in which blood loss is anticipated.

 Module 3 Medical is intended to assist and guide clinical decisions and coordination of health-care across the primary, secondary and tertiary care setting for patients with acute or chronic medical conditions requiring haematological intervention.

 Module 4 Critical Care is intended to assist and guide health-care professionals in making clinical decisions when managing patients requiring critical care.